 For example, here is a great chart showing you how many actively managed mutual funds outperformed the S&P 500 Index:

-As you can see, the odds are slim that you earn what the market earns by investing in actively managed mutual funds.
+As you can see, the odds are slim that you earn what the market earns by investing in a mutual fund that has active managers.